Top 10 Suicidal Tendencies Songs

 At the number two spot on our Top 10 Suicidal Tendencies Songs list is one of the band’s best-known songs from Lights.
 It was a successful single despite failing to chart.

 The song takes time to build up.
 It begins with a whammy bar solo followed by an acoustic part over which a solo is played.
-After a while it speeds up and then kicks in properly.
+After a while, it speeds up and then kicks in properly.
 Muir’s lyrics deal with the general stress that comes from dealing with people who have always tried to put him down.
 He puts in a very angry performance but also adds a humorous touch.
 It was written by Muir and Rocky George.

-The video was a favourite on MTV’s Headbangers Ball.
+The video was a favorite on MTV’s Headbangers Ball.
 It had its own story to tell, taking the opportunity to take a stab at censorship groups such as the PMRC and places in Los Angeles that banned them from playing.
 It depicts Muir being arrested by a group of authority figures who then put him into an electric chair and execute him.

 1. Institutionalised

-At the top of our Suicidal Tendencies Songs list is this single from the first album which has always been a favourite with fans and a staple of the band’s live shows.
+At the top of our Suicidal Tendencies Songs list is this single from the first album which has always been a favorite with fans and a staple of the band’s live shows.
 It was the album’s only single and it played a vital part in terms of the band achieving mainstream success.

 It was re-recorded ten years later and featured on Still Cyco After All These Years.
-That version was nominated for the Best Metal Performance at that year’s Grammys but lost to Ozzy Osbourne’s “I Don’t Want to Change the World.”
+That version was nominated for Best Metal Performance at that year’s Grammys but lost to Ozzy Osbourne’s “I Don’t Want to Change the World.”

 Add Comment